Ernst Sars: Career

 After having received a scholarship he lectured at the University of Kristiania from 1870, where he first introduced the subject positivism, and later lectured on Norwegian history.
-His main work was Udsigt over den norske Historie, a continuous treatment of Norwegian history from the Viking era to contemporary times, which was published in four volumes between 1873 and 1891.
+His main work was Udsigt over den norske Historie, a continuous treatment of Norwegian history from the Viking Age to contemporary times, which was published in four volumes between 1873 and 1891.
 The first volume of the series established Sars among the leading intellectuals in Norway.
 It earned him an extraordinary professorship in 1874, after a Parliamentary decision.

 Sars co-edited the magazines Nyt norsk Tidskrift (with Jens Lieblein) from 1877 to 1878, and Nyt Tidsskrift (with Olaf Skavlan) from 1882 to 1887.
 He took part in politics, and was active for the Liberal Party, along with Bjørnstjerne Bjørnson.
 After his publication of Historisk Indledning til Grundloven (Historical Introduction to the Constitution) in 1882, he was regarded among the Liberal Party's most central theoreticians.
 He also regarded the dissolution of the union between Sweden and Norway to be the only practical solution to the conflicts with Sweden.
 He wrote the work Norges politiske historie 1815–85, published between 1899 and 1904, and continued lecturing until 1911.
-As of 1898 Sars was among the contributors of Ringeren, a political and cultural magazine established by Sigurd Ibsen.
+As of 1898, Sars was among the contributors of Ringeren, a political and cultural magazine established by Sigurd Ibsen.